What is the International Atomic Energy Agency (IAEA)?

 - Approved in 1971; Modified SQP approved in 2005

-- Addendum to a comprehensive safeguards agreement for states with negligible or no nuclear activity
+- A protocol to a comprehensive safeguards agreement for states with negligible or no nuclear activity

 - Eligibility based on quantities of nuclear material in the state, which cannot exceed 1kg of special fissionable material (INFCIRC/153 paragraph 37)